 On this page next to your minors, there will be a red, clickable link that says “Change Minors.”
 It will direct you to a page where you can select religious studies from a list of programs.
 Double-click on “Religious Studies” to add it to the list.
 Then hit “Continue” in the top right of the page.
 You will then be able to review everything.
 Once you’re satisfied, click “Submit.”

 Declaring Second/Third Majors

 Should you wish to add a second or third major in religious studies, you will need to come by the main office, Manly 212, to fill out the “Change of Major” hardcopy form.

 Registering for Classes

 Students whose first major, or only major, is REL are required to obtain advising from our department each semester, prior to being allowed to register for the next semester’s courses.
 (First majors outside REL, and REL or JS minors are strongly advised to come to REL regularly for advising as well.)
-Unless the main office is notified by Prof. Trost that REL first majors have been advised, you will not be cleared on the registration system to register.
+Unless the main office is notified by Prof. Altman that REL first majors have been advised, you will not be cleared on the registration system to register.

-Prior to the two-week period leading up to registration each semester, a sign-up sheet for advising appointments is placed in the main office (Manly 212) and Prof. Trost confirms advisees daily with the main office so that they are then cleared to register.
+Prior to the two-week period leading up to registration each semester, a sign-up sheet for advising appointments is placed in the main office (Manly 212) and Prof. Altman confirms advisees daily with the main office so that they are then cleared to register.

 Registering for Upper-Level REL Courses

 To ensure that majors and minors obtain a seat in upper-level REL courses (300 and 400), the department sometimes holds spaces specifically for them.
 If an upper-level REL course seems to be closed, and you are a major or minor in the department, please visit the main office (Manly 212) to learn if you can be registered for the class.